Aleksandaar/velocity-code/README.md

 The code represents only a small fraction of Rails + Angular app - only the `Directive` and a `Controller`.
 Other parts which are not included consists of other services, state providers and relevant Rails API calls which are used in the app.

-The Angular code structure can be seen in the image [a relative link](rails_and_angular/images/angular-code-structure.png)
+The Angular code structure can be seen in the [image](rails_and_angular/images/angular-code-structure.png)